Wildlife Watching & Photography

 All wild animals experience stress when crowded by humans.
 This is hard on the animal and dangerous.
 Wildlife behaviour is unpredictable, especially when females are with young and males are defending territory during the mating season.

 The following distances are applicable in most instances.
 However, it is your responsibility to watch for defensive warning signals and react accordingly by pulling back or leaving the area entirely.
+The best way to safely photograph wildlife is from a vehicle or observation area.
 In general, stay back:

 If you spot the following defensive warning signals, pull back even more or leave the area: